 Eligible for a AGGA lawsuit?

-As the criminal investigation moves forward, AGGA injury lawyers intend to continue pursuing lawsuits for individuals nationwide, alleging that the dental appliance was negligently designed and that users were given false representations about the efficacy and safety.
-Settlements and financial compensation from an AGGA lawsuit payout may be available for individuals who received an AGGA treatment and suffered any of the following injuries;
+AGGA dental device injury lawyers are now pursuing lawsuits for individuals claiming the AGGA devices were negligently designed, and that plaintiffs were given false representations about the device’s efficacy and safety.
+Settlement compensation from an AGGA lawsuit payout may be available for individuals who received an AGGA treatment and suffered any of the following injuries;

 - Loosing of upper teeth (anterior maxillary teeth)

 - Tooth socket bone loss (Alveolar bone loss)